 Don’t let your photography skills hibernate this season.
 Fall is the unofficial “photographer’s favorite season” and spring gets all the love for being lucrative but winter has way more benefits than you might expect.
 Check out these 10 reasons why you should be getting geared up more than ever for winter.

 With the exception of Speedlights, portable lighting options are limited.
 Fortunately, that is starting to change and every year we’re getting more and more powerful, wireless lighting.
 So cut the cord and try out one of these travel-friendly lights for your next event, reunion, or on-the-road portrait session!

-Many of you are probably excited for fall – the colors, the low light, and the dramatic weather all help us achieve stunning images.
+Many of you are probably excited for fall – the colors, the low-angle light, and the dramatic weather all help us achieve stunning images.
 Start the season right with some words of wisdom from 18 working photographers and their visual expressions of what the harvest season means to them.